karlrees/docker_bedrockserver/README.md

 ## Minecraft Server updates

 For new updates to the server, first remove the existing containers.
-Then grab the update, and run the container again.
+Then pull the update, and run the container again.
 To do this:

 ### If you are pulling the docker image directly (basic single-server installs)